realistdream/bloodhound/README.md

 *Error Handling*
 Vendor Lookup Failure: If the vendor lookup fails for a device, the script records "Unknown" for its vendor.

+*Disclosure*

+This program is to be used for educational purposes ONLY!
+Do not deploy in network environments you do not own.

 License
 This project is licensed under the MIT License - see the LICENSE.md file for details.